-The following mini-symposia will be organised within the conference programme:
+The following mini-symposia were organised within the conference programme:

 Title:Constitutive modelling for flexible slender structures